TheresaDF/MLops_project/reports/report.md

 >
 > Answer:

 --- As it is with everything the debugging depended on the person.
 We have to admit that print statements are the way we usually go about this, and this project was no exception.
 From time to time with scripts taking a longer time to run we used the debugging tool in VS code.
-We did a profiling of the preprocessing of the data as this was the script whose running time was only succeeded by that of the training script.
-The training script, however, was implemented using pytorch-lightning so there was not much optimization we could do on our part.
-The profiling did not make that much of a difference as we chose data already preprocessed, why our script only had to read, resize and save the images.  ---
+We did a profiling of the preprocessing process of the raw data as this was the script whose run time was only succeeded by that of the training script.
+The training script, however, was implemented using `pytorch-lightning` so there was not much optimization we could do on our part.
+The profiling did not make that much of a difference as we chose data already preprocessed, why our script only had to read, resize, and save the images. ---

 ## Working in the cloud